Bank Runs With and Without Bank Failure: Introduction

 \section{Introduction}

 Bank runs are a salient feature of many financial crises.
 While it is well understood that financing illiquid assets with demandable liabilities makes banks vulnerable to a sudden withdrawal of funding \citep{Diamond1983}, the role of runs in financial crises remains controversial.
-Runs can be seen as the key turning point whereby even small shocks can generate severe crises with widespread bank failures.
+Runs can be seen as the key turning point, whereby even small shocks can generate severe crises with widespread bank failures.
 Alternatively, runs can be viewed as a consequence of deeper fundamental problems in the financial system, exacerbating crises rather than being their primary cause.

 This paper uses novel microdata on bank runs in the U.S. from 1863 to 1934 to study their causes and consequences.
 We address the following questions: What are the determinants of runs?
 When do bank runs result in bank failure?
+What are the real economic consequences of bank runs?
 Can runs trigger the failure of healthy banks and amplify small shocks into large crises?
-Are runs themselves the cause of financial distress or are they a symptom of deeper fundamental solvency problems in the financial system?

 A key challenge for understanding the causes and consequences of runs is the absence of systematic microdata on the occurrence of bank runs.
 Existing micro-level studies of bank distress typically focus on bank failures, as these are objectively recorded in historical records \citep{Calomiris2003a,PuriJF,CLV2026}.
 However, this approach misses the broader universe of runs that do not involve failure.
 At the same time, studies of bank runs typically focus on granular data from specific episodes \citep{Iyer2012,Iyer2016,CiprianiEtAl2024} or consider aggregate data on banking panics \citep{Calomiris1991,Baron2021,JKMS2024}.
+Due to the absence of systematic micro data on bank runs, a consensus on how fundamentals map into the likelihood of bank runs and panics has yet to emerge \citep[see][]{Blanchard2018Comment}.